vtlanglois/Ardu/README.md

 ## Main File

-The main file in this repository is `pro-micro-controller.ino`.
+The main file in this repository is `controller.ino`.
 It handles user input in the form of button presses and provides two different functionalities depending on whether the Ctrl button is pressed or not.
 The code is designed to work with Windows and Chrome.

 ### Functionality

-The `pro-micro-controller.ino` file provides the following functionality:
+The 'controller.ino` file provides the following functionality:

 - A struct called `Button` is defined to store the properties of each button.
 The properties include the button pin, LED pin, button state (pressed or not), URL of the playlist/video, the value of the key needed for the shortcut, and a boolean to check if the shortcut requires the Shift key.